weidengeist/Willowbot/README.md

 ### 3.2 Aliases

-Knowing about regular expressions, we are now able to define aliases for our commands, i. e. multiple command triggers for one and the same reaction.
+Knowing about regular expressions, we are now able to define aliases for our commands, i.e. multiple command triggers for one and the same reaction.
 A simple example should be enough to show how this works:
 ```
 commands = {
   "^!([Mm]ods?|[Ss]kyrim|[Gg]ame)" : {